Presented by the Arts Health Early Career Research Network and the University of Florida Center for Arts in Medicine

 In February 2019 Snape Maltings hosted Arts Health ECRN’s annual Research Intensive, a 5-day residential course.
-50 researchers from over 10 international countries gathered to experience a rich introduction to the evidence base around the arts in health and fundamentals of evaluation and research:
+50 researchers from more than 10 countries were given a rich introduction to the evidence supporting the positive impact of the arts in health and wellbeing:

 The Programme was led by Dr. Daisy Fancourt and Jill Sonke.

 Dr Daisy Fancourt is Associate Professor in the Psychobiology Group, Department of Behavioural Science and Health at UCL.
 Daisy has received awards for her research from the Wellcome Trust, Arts and Humanities Research Council, British Science Association, British Academy, British Federation of Women Graduates, American Psychosomatic Society, Royal Society for Public Health and NHS England, as well as being named a BBC New Generation Thinker and a World Economic Forum Global Shaper.
 Her research has received over £3.5 million in funding from the Wellcome Trust, AHRC, ESRC, MRC, EPSRC, NERC, Arts Council England, British Academy and Tenovus Cancer Care.
 She is a Fellow of the Royal Society for Public Health and the Deputy Chair of their Special Interest Group on Arts and Health.
 She also established and chairs the International Arts Health Early Career Research Network.
 Alongside her research, she has worked for nearly a decade with the NHS, including as Arts and Clinical Innovations Manager at Chelsea and Westminster Hospital, and as a consultant to a range of hospitals and Clinical Commissioning Groups.
 Daisy is currently working as a consultant to WHO on a Health Evidence Network Synthesis report providing policy options to the 53 member states of the European Region on the role of arts and cultural interventions in healthcare.